-Are you ready for swimming under waterfalls, volcano views, beautiful beaches, unique wildlife, and more?
+So, are you ready for swimming under waterfalls, volcano views, beautiful beaches, unique wildlife, and more?

-Alright!
-Let’s get planning!
+Let’s get to it!

 Airport Area (day 1) → Manuel Antonio (day 2, 3) → Jaco (day 4) → La Fortuna (day 5, 6) → Airport Area (day 7) → Leave paradise (day 8)